TokenChingy/ehg-coding-challenge/README.md

 The backend component (more of a microservice) is built using `Node.JS` utilizing the `Express.JS` framework, common `ExpresS.JS` middleware, and `Sharp` — an image processing library for `Node.JS`.

-Only one route exists in this back-end and that is a `POST` route called `/colours`.
+Only one route exists in this backend and that is a `POST` route called `/colours`.
 This route is responsible for generating the image of correct size and correct ordering as per client request.

 The image generation has `O(N^3)` complexity due to the 3 deep nested `for` loops.
 Generating a random noise from the colours uses the `Fisher Yates Shuffling Algorithm` and is implemented with `O(N)` complexity.
 The HSL sort algorithms are at the mercy of `Chrome V8s` internal `Array.sort` implementations — believed to be `Tim Sort` which has a worst case complexity of `O(N)`.